-However, on the other hand, some doctors think that blood sugar testing on a daily basis might make you more aware of your sugar levels.
-In that way, you will have better management of your lifestyle and diet according to your condition.
+However, on the other hand, some doctors think that blood sugar testing on a daily basis might make us more aware of our sugar levels.
+In that way, we will have better management of our lifestyle and diet according to our condition.

-This study emphasizes that testing on a daily basis, in case it is not necessary, might impose an additional financial burden and make people with type 2 diabetes more anxious about their condition.
+This study emphasizes that testing on a daily basis, in case it is not necessary, might impose an additional financial burden and make those with type 2 diabetes more anxious about their condition.

 As a matter of fact, ADA still recommends self-monitoring.
 It notes that the result might be useful when it comes to self-management or guiding treatment for people who use less frequent noninsulin therapies or insulin injections.

-Furthermore, Diabetes UK agrees with American Diabetes Association.
+Furthermore, Diabetes UK agrees with the American Diabetes Association.

 They believe that it needs to be available according to the individual assessment of need.
 Also, Diabetes UK notes that the withdrawal of those people who benefit shouldn’t happen.

-On the other hand, NIICE, notes that self-monitoring shouldn’t be offered to people with type 2 diabetes unless in specific cases.
-Such cases are if the patients are at risk of hypoglycemic episodes, are on insulin or pregnant.
+On the other hand, NIICE, notes that self-monitoring shouldn’t be offered to those with type 2 diabetes unless in specific cases.
+Such cases are if the patients are at risk of hypoglycemic episodes, are on insulin, or are pregnant.

-What do you think of this?
-Bear in mind that you shouldn’t stop using self-monitoring unless your doctor tells you to.
-Your doctor should know about any change in your diabetes management plan.
+Bear in mind that we shouldn’t stop using self-monitoring unless our doctor tells us to.
+Our doctor should know about any change in our diabetes management plan.